lukexodus/qrar/README.md

 Contribute
 ----------

-If you'd like to contribute to qrcode_attendance, check out https://github.com/shiideyuuki/qrcode_attendance
+If you'd like to contribute to qrar, check out https://github.com/shiideyuuki/qrar